Oil exploration in Puntland

-Oil exploration in Puntland, an autonomous region in northeastern Somalia which is a federal state, began in the mid-2000s as a series of negotiations between the provincial administration and foreign oil companies.
-By 2012, exploratory wells established in the area yielded the first signs of crude oil.
+Oil exploration in Puntland began in the mid-2000s as a series of negotiations between the provincial administration and foreign oil companies.
+By 2012, the Shabeel-1 well encountered oil shows and hydrocarbon-bearing sands, indicating a working petroleum system, but no commercial flow was established.
+Another well named Shabeel North-1 was drilled shortly after and also did not yield commercial hydrocarbons, leading to abandonment of the well.
+Puntland is an autonomous region in northeastern Somalia which is a federal state.

 Overview

-Puntland's Dharoor and Nugaal/Nogal exploration blocks.

 Somalia has untapped reserves of numerous natural resources, including uranium, iron ore, tin, gypsum, bauxite, copper, salt and natural gas.

-The Puntland region in northeastern Somalia, in particular, came to be regarded as the geological analogue of Yemen since both areas once formed a single landmass around 18 million years ago, before the Gulf of Aden rifted and separated the Horn of Africa from the Arabian Peninsula.
+The Puntland region in northeastern Somalia came to be regarded as a geological analogue of Yemen, as the two areas formed a single landmass until around 18 million years ago, before the rifting of the Gulf of Aden separated the Horn of Africa from the Arabian Peninsula.
 The oil reserves discovered in Yemen's Cretaceous and Jurassic formations were therefore also thought to potentially exist in Puntland, with petroleum geologists associating the Nugaal and Dharoor blocks with the South Yemen Marib-Shabwa and Sayun-Masila basins, respectively.

-The cabinet member tasked with overseeing oil exploration in Puntland is Daud Bisinle, Somalia's minister of Petroleum.
+History

 2005 Puntland-Range Resources Agreement

 In the 2000s, the Puntland government began official negotiations with foreign oil companies over exploration rights in the area.
-The provincial authorities in October 2005 granted Range Resources a majority stake in two sizable land-based mineral and hydrocarbon exploration licenses, in addition to offshore rights.
-The onshore Nugaal and Dharoor Valley blocks in question span over 14,424 km2 and 24,908 km2, respectively.
-Two years later, Range Resources obtained a 100% interest in the two blocks and concurrently farmed out 80% of that share to Canmex Minerals.
+In October 2005, the regional authorities granted Range Resources a majority stake in two large onshore mineral and hydrocarbon exploration licenses, along with offshore rights.
+The Nugaal and Dharoor Valley blocks in question span over 14,424 km² and 24,908 km², respectively.
+Two years later, Range Resources obtained a 100% interest in both blocks and subsequently farmed out 80% of that share to Canmex Minerals.

-At the time of the 2005 agreement officially awarding the licenses to Range Resources, the Puntland government administered the entire Nugaal Valley.
-However, in 2007, Somaliland recaptured and have since controlled the valley's western section.
-On account of the uncertain security situation in this part of the Nugaal block, Range Resources have as of 2011 given priority to drilling in the Dharoor Valley.
+In 2005, when the licenses were officially awarded to Range Resources, the Puntland government administered the entire Nugaal Valley including the Sool region.
+However in 2007, Somaliland took control of the region.
+On account of the uncertain security situation in the Nugaal region, Range Resources had given priority to drilling in the Dharoor Valley since then.